Taking a Walk in Kavita’s Shoes

 Even such a small movement is significant progress in neurorehabilitation.
 Sensors in the game can record such nerve impulses, and doctors are able to see that the nerve is functional.
 Our brain is said to be plastic, reminds Kavita.
 So if one part is gone, another takes over.
 This is the principle that makes neurorehab work.
 Research like this can reveal which part of the brain takes over and why it takes over faster for some than for others.

 Personalising games for patients

-While the team were in the thick of this game development, Kavita always kept an eye out to make sure they were on the right track.
+While the team was in the thick of this game development, Kavita always kept an eye out to make sure they were on the right track.
 When she noticed that women were not doing as well in the games as men, she knew something was up.
 She talked to one of the female patients, an old lady who suffered from paralysis.
 “She told me that all the games had men avatars running or playing catch, but in real life, she had never done those things.”